-MUSI 135 Class Piano I 36 hours lecture; 36 hours total
+MUSI 135 Class Piano I

 This course is designed to teach basic piano skills to the student with no piano experience.
 It includes the fundamentals of music reading/notation, keyboard knowledge, piano techniques and musicianship, using a variety of styles and repertoire.
 Designed for music majors requiring piano proficiency while also providing non-majors an opportunity to study piano.